MARTIMM/Semi-xml/README.md

 ## Description

-Package to generate XML from an easier readable and writable description plus, because it is written in Perl 6, the possibility to insert XML from other sources such as files, text, code , variables etc.
+Package to generate XML typed languages from an easier readable and writable description plus, because it is written in Perl 6, the possibility to insert XML using code elements.

-## Versions of PERL

-* Perl6 version v6.c

 ## Introduction

-I'm a lazy bum, so writing XML is too exhausting. instead of writing;
+The following piece of xml (html) text
 ```
 <html>
   <head>